-This is a detailed 3D model of an Acorn Risc PC 600 computer case.
+This is an accurate 3D model of an Acorn Risc PC 600 computer case.
 It was drawn in Blender during my current attempts to learn 3D modelling, inspired by the wonderful art of Guillaume Kurkdjian.

-It was measured from the real thing down to the millimetre, so it looks very accurate.
-But if for some reason you were compelled to 3D print it you’d soon find it’s not nearly realistic enough, e.g. the back of the case is just blank.
+It was measured from the real thing down to the millimetre so it’s very accurate.
+But if for some reason you were compelled to try to 3D print it you’d soon find it’s not nearly realistic enough, e.g. the back of the case is just blank and the edges are too sharp.

 The main use is in rendering pretty pictures like these: